Vitols999/QMS-WIKI/DevelopingDocumentation.md

         # Header_of_page

-    Other sections of the page should be subsections of the top level header (section) and form a tree structure.
+    Other sections of the page should be subsections of the top-level header (section) and form a tree structure.

 * Use a header text only once on a page (i.e. headers on a page must be unique).
 * Don't use extra formatting in headers (images, emphasis, links, ...).